Coastal Communities

 Bella Bella, Campbell Island, Photo By Robert Logan

-In 1993, My family and l travelled to Waglisla for the Qatuwas, a gathering of the peoples of the canoe.
-People arrived from as far away as Alaska and California, people arrived by canoe in the thousands.
-The gathering was 7 days long and each night there was a feast presented by one of the nations gathered there, followed by traditional dances telling stories of days gone by.
-The nation doing the feast danced all night, sometimes the nights would go on until daylight with dancing still happening, It was incredible.
+In 1993, my family and l travelled to Waglisla, one of our Coastal Communities.
+We had come for the Qatuwas, a gathering of the peoples of the canoe.
+People arrived from as far away as Alaska and California; people arrived by canoe in the thousands.
+The gathering was 7 days long, and each night there was a feast presented by one of the nations gathered there, followed by traditional dances telling stories of days gone by.
+The nation doing the feast danced all night, sometimes the nights would go on until daylight, with dancing still happening.
+It was incredible.

-On the last night, at the end of the traditional dancing, a huge dance screen was set up and much music from the hit TV program was there, playing modern dance videos and music, this was for the youth in the village.
+On the last night, at the end of the traditional dancing, a huge dance screen was set up and much music from the hit TV program was there, playing modern dance videos and music, which was for the youth in the village.
 It was quite surreal as most of these youths were still in their regalia, but now we’re dancing to modern music and songs.
 Hundreds of teenagers, in regalia, dancing to the likes of Peter Gabriel and Tom Petty, l will never see something like this again.
+Visit Our Coastal Communities.

 A message from Bud